8thlight/boucher/README.md

 ### Recipes

 We'll assume you're familiar with Chef.
-Borrow, Steal, or Build recipes as you like.
-They go in the cookbooks directory.
+So you know, there are plany of open source cookbooks/recipes on the intertubes.
+Convention is to grab the files, put them in your cookbooks folder and take ownership of them.
+There's a good chance you'll want to change them.

 ## License